Here Are The Honda Civic Years To Avoid

 When checking out used Honda Civics, there are years that you want to avoid just because they came with a long list of issues.
 Some of the most common issues per year are listed below, helping you avoid them.

 The 2001 Honda Civic went down in history as one of the worst.
-They had major recalls and issues with the transmission, all of which came with average costs of $2300.
+They had significant recalls and issues with the transmission, all of which came with average costs of $2300.

-In 2005, many of the Civic models at the time were said to come with airbag issues.
+In 2005, many of the Civic models were said to come with airbag issues.
 One of the most common was a warning light that wouldn’t turn off.
 This resulted in an airbag recall, which damaged this year’s model a bit.

-The cracked engine blocks that were widespread throughout the 2006 Civics came with a number of issues, including coolant leakage and engine failure.
+The widespread cracked engine blocks throughout the 2006 Civics came with several issues, including coolant leakage and engine failure.
 Though the warranty did cover the engine block, outside of it, drivers would have to pay the entire thing out of pocket.

 HOW MANY SPARK PLUGS DOES A DIESEL ENGINE HAVE?